robinsonha/single_cell_JO/README.md

 # single_cell_JO
-Private repository for single cell analysis
+Repository for single cell analysis relating to a specific project.